tdbe/tdbe.github.io/about.md

 Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
 * Chaotic-pensive computer scientist.
 * Confidence comes from base principles understanding, and doing.
-Not from surface level pretending.
+Not surface level pretending.
-* Soul and style engineer.
+* Engineer of soul & style.
 * Indie director depending on the mood.
 * Business-principles-aware but impatiently so.
 * 50-50 logic and feelings fueled storyteller.
-* My DnD character has a ton of charisma in short and specific circumstances.
+* My DnD character has a ton of charisma in short & specific circumstances.
-* Can totally visualize n-dimensional space, and comfortably deal with complexity.
+* Comfortable with complexity and n-dimensional space.
 * Proponent of egoless individuality, awareness, and interestedness.
-* Half hotblooded, half coldblooded anime protagonist.
+* Half hotblooded half coldblooded anime protagonist.
 * Would-be CEO of something small and wisely disruptive.
-* Having hyper awareness. - is just another way to say you get overwhelmed in social situations.
+* Having hyper awareness. - means you're the opposite of not numb to social stimulus & subtlety.
 * Protopian futures lover; also pessimist futurist - those are the true optimists.

 Check [my portfolio](http://www.deferredreality.com) for some projects and game-y things.